ttappr/trie-map/readme.md

 anything suitable to a project's requirements so long as `RANGE` and `BASE_CHAR` are correctly specified.

+# Base 16 Wrappers

-This crate provides `trie_map_base16::TrieMapBase16<V>` which wraps a `TrieMap<V, 16, b'a'>` instance and base16 encodes its keys so there's no restriction on the characters in strings used as keys.
+This crate provides `trie_map_base16::{TrieMapBase16<V>, TrieSetBase16<V>}`
+which wrap a `TrieMap<V, 16, b'a'>` instance and base16 encodes its keys so there's no restriction on the characters in strings used as keys.
 Strings could be in Greek, or any language for that matter, and contain special characters.

 `TrieMapBase16<V>` progressively encodes the keys passed to it, so in cases where an operation such as `get()` is being performed and the key is not